Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 Roll the Bones has a cooldown, so you cannot reroll your buffs at

 will.
-However the cooldown is reduced by
+However, the cooldown is reduced by

-Restless Blades so if you do
+Restless Blades, so you should reroll if you do

-You will never reroll a set of five buffs as Outlaw is most likely the best spec
+You will never reroll a set of five buffs, as Outlaw is most likely the best spec

 reroll a set of two buffs as having two buffs is very valuable unless the two